 Almost $1 Billion Recovered for Personal Injury Clients

 By hiring the right personal injury attorney as soon as possible after your DART rail or bus accident, you can ensure that you will be pursuing legal action against the correct entity and that all deadlines are met.
-At Angel Reyes & Associates, we will fight to maximize the financial compensation that you are eligible to receive.
+At Reyes Browne Law, we will fight to maximize the financial compensation that you are eligible to receive.

-Our attorneys have been standing up for the rights of injured victims for more than 30 years, and we have recovered nearly $1 Billion in settlements and jury awards on behalf of our clients.
+Our attorneys have been standing up for the rights of injured victims for more than 30 years, recovering nearly $1 Billion in settlements and jury awards on behalf of our clients.

-If you have been injured in a public transportation accident in Dallas, call Angel Reyes & Associates anytime to book your zero-cost case review.
+If you have been injured in a public transportation accident in Dallas, call Reyes Browne Law anytime to book your zero-cost case review.
 No fees will be assessed unless you win your case.